-Fixed income investments and listed equity instruments form a major part of the investment portfolio of EUR

-11,092 million (11,685).
-A large part of the fixed income investments was at 31 December 2018 concentrated to financial institutions.
-The role of real estate, private equity, biometric and other alternative investments is immaterial.
+Fixed income investments and listed equity instruments form the major part of the investment portfolio of EUR 11,109 million (11,092).
+A large part of the fixed income investments was at 31 December 2019 concentrated to financial institutions.
+The role of real estate, private equity, and other alternative investments is immaterial.